-- or any act done by, any committee established under Subsection 20(1). - (3) Every committee established under Subsection 20(1) may meet at any time, and may make rules for the conduct of its business, subject to the following general requirements: - (a) The chair of each committee is responsible to call regular meetings of the committee and must give its members at least six days17 notice of each meeting; - (b) Before a meeting of a committee may be called to order, and, in order for the meeting to continue, at least a majority of the committee members must be present; - (c) A question at any committee meeting will be determined by the majority of votes cast by the members who are present.
+- (1) The Council of Presidents, by bylaw, may establish any number of committees consisting of: - (a) the chair who must be an EDA President; and - (b) any number of members of the Party. - (2) At any time, the Council of Presidents may revoke or override any authority given to, or any act done by, any committee established under Subsection 28(1). - (3) Every committee established under Subsection 28(1) may meet at any time, and may make rules for the conduct of its business, subject to the following general requirements: - (a) The chair of each committee is responsible to call regular meetings of the committee and must give its members at least six days21 notice of each meeting; - (b) Before a meeting of a committee may be called to order, and, in order for the meeting to continue, at least a majority of the committee members must be present; - (c) A question at any committee meeting will be determined by the majority of votes cast by the members who are present.
 The presiding member may vote on any question, but if the vote is tied, the presiding member does not have a second or deciding vote; - (d) If notice of the resolution is given to all members of the committee before it becomes effective, then a resolution approved in writing by a majority of the voting members of the committee will be as valid and effective as if it had been passed at a properly convened meeting of that committee; - (e) Every committee must keep regular minutes of its meetings, and must report on its meetings and other activities to the Council of Presidents at any time the Council of Presidents requires.

-21 Bylaws of the Council of Presidents
+29 Bylaws of the Council of Presidents